infinum/eightshift-docs/docs/guides/extending-classes.md

 > PHP part of this project lives in `Eightshift_Libs` namespace.

-> When adding new class, changing the class name or changing the class file name don't forget to run `composer dump-autoload` to rebuild autoload map.
+> When adding a new class, changing the class name or changing the class file name, don't forget to run `composer dump-autoload` to rebuild the autoload map.